-If you or a loved one were involved in a truck accident in or around Roanoke, VA, we recommend calling Lugar Law PC as soon as possible.
+If you or a loved one were involved in a truck accident in or around Roanoke, VA, we recommend calling Lugar Injury Law as soon as possible.
 By retaining an experienced truck accident lawyer early on, you can benefit from a thorough investigation and identifying if defective truck equipment was a factor.
 We may recommend filing a truck accident lawsuit as soon as possible to take advantage of the discovery process.

 During discovery, we will demand information about the truck and its maintenance history.
 We will look into the trucking company?s history of inadequate maintenance and truck accidents.
 We also may hire one or more industry experts to inspect the truck and potentially identify a defective part.
 If we determine your truck accident was due to an equipment malfunction or failure, we will demand full and fair compensation from the responsible manufacturer, distributor, trucking company, or other party.